KvalitetsIT/signatur-wsc/README.md

 ## Running the example
 Follow these steps to run the example.
-These steps assumes that you cloned this git repo and have prerequesites in place:
+These steps assumes that you cloned this git repo and have prerequisites in place:

 ```
 docker-compose up
 ```

-The setup uses a default port the host: 8080.
+The setup uses a default port *8080*.
 It can be changed in the compose.yaml file (if port is already in use).

 When the containers are running you can call the api.
 This can be done with following curl.